c4p3n/Games-Writing/IntoTheBreach.md

 ![RPS comment](/content/images/2018/03/ITBRPSComment1-0.png)

 "Mindless repetition" and "trivial variations" feels pretty harsh.
 ITB has a significant number of mechs, pilots, and weapons you can combine and a good variety of enemies that will force you to change up your *strategy*.
 See, I used the word.
 Do I win?
+In fact, the game layers on complexity as you progress with more ways to move, take, and recieve damage.
+Surprises still happen because you've forgotten something that's indicated clearly on the battlefield.

-And then there's this ultra spicy take:
+I'll cap off this series of hot takes with the spiciest one of all:

 ![tabletop puzzle games?
 You mean jigsaw puzzles?](/content/images/2018/03/ITBRPSComment2-0.png)

-Well, I'm glad they're at least having fun.
+Well, I'm glad they're having fun at least.

-The thing is, it might seem like I'm trying to keep the tainted name of "puzzle" off my precious strategy game, but I'm not.
-I agree that there is quite a bit of puzzle running through ITB, but I don't see that as a bad thing.
-I love having all the data I need to make a plan and execute a perfect series of moves to avoid all damage and save the cyberpunk bar.
+It might seem like I'm trying to keep the tainted name of "puzzle" off my precious strategy game, but I'm not.
+I even agree that there is quite a bit of puzzle running through ITB, but it doesn't degrade it.
+I love having all the data I need to make a plan and execute a perfect series of moves to save an dystopian island's only bar.
 I love that the game fits on one screen and I don't have to send a doomed scout mech pounding off into the fog of war.

 For some, the term "puzzle" is used as a stand-in for easy or simple.
 I see it as a triumph of design and focus.